 Sophia checked in with her goals monthly and made small adjustments when her income changed.
 That flexibility kept her motivated, even when unexpected expenses came up.

 The key is to prioritize what’s urgent, then build momentum with small wins.
-Big financial changes often start with tiny, consistent steps—like $50 a month.
+Big financial changes often start with tiny, consistent steps, like $50 a month.

 By reviewing your goals regularly, you stay connected to your progress and stay motivated without feeling overwhelmed.

 2.3.
-Choose the right budgeting method
+Step 3: Choose the right budgeting method

 The 50/30/20 rule divides your income into simple percentages: